TheLegend1019/C-Programming-101s/README.md

 Embedded systems (microcontrollers)
 High-performance systems (databases, trading systems, etc.)
 What you need to start
-A C++ compiler:
+A C++ compiler
-Windows:
+Windows
 MinGW-w64
 Or install via MSYS2
-Or use Visual Studio (with “Desktop development with C++” workload)
+Or use Visual Studio (with “Desktop development with C++” workload) macOS
-macOS:
+Xcode command-line tools:
-Install Xcode Command Line Tools: xcode-select --install
+xcode-select --install
-Linux:
-Install g++ (Debian/Ubuntu):
+Linux (Debian/Ubuntu)
 sudo apt install build-essential
-A code editor or IDE:
+A code editor or IDE
+Visual Studio Code
+CLion
+Qt Creator
-Beginner-friendly: Visual Studio Code, CLion, Qt Creator, or Visual Studio.
+Visual Studio
 B. Basic Structure of a C++ Program
-Minimal C++ program using using namespace std;:
+Minimal C++ program with using namespace std;:
-#include <iostream>  // input/output library
+#include <iostream>
 using namespace std;

-int main() {         // program starts here
+int main() {
     cout << "Hello, world!\n";
-    return 0;        // optional in modern C++, but good to show }
+    return 0;
+}
 Breakdown
 #include <iostream> – adds functionality for input/output.
-using namespace std; – lets us write cout instead of std::cout. int main() – the entry point of your program.
+using namespace std; – lets us write cout instead of std::cout. int main() – entry point of your program.
-{ ... } – defines a block of code.
+{ ... } – block of code.
 cout << "Hello"; – prints text to the screen.
-; – every C++ statement ends with a semicolon.
+; – ends the statement.
 C. Compiling & Running Your Code
-Assume a file called hello.cpp.
-Using g++ (Linux, macOS, Windows with MinGW) g++ hello.cpp -o hello    # compile
+Assume a file called hello.cpp. g++ hello.cpp -o hello    # compile
 ./hello                   # run (Windows: hello.exe)
-If it compiles with no errors, you’ll see:
+If it compiles with no errors, you should see:
 Hello, world!
 D. Data Types & Variables
 A variable is a named box in memory that stores a value.